davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-09-kona-diaries-2015-day-13-race-week-tuesday-the-parade-of-nations.md

 ![DCIM108GOPRO](/images/2015/20151006-keiki.jpg)

 Once the race was over it was time for the Ironman Parade of Nations.
-This is a bit like the Olympics opening ceremony without itbeing the Olympics!
-Athletes from each country parade through town behind an official flagbearer.
+This is a bit like the Olympics opening ceremony without it being the Olympics!
+Athletes from each country parade through town behind an official flag bearer.

 ![DCIM108GOPRO](/images/2015/20151006-0308120.jpg)

-Last year UK qualifiers werebeen provided with t-shirts to wear during the parade and this really made a difference and shows us together as one team.
+Last year UK qualifiers were provided with t-shirts to wear during the parade and this really made a difference and shows us together as one team.
 A special t-shirt was designed for this year by Richard from Freespeed that says on it 'God Save The Queen K' (you know, the 'Queen K' is the short name of the main road that we cycle and run on during the Ironman.
 It's a play on words you see.
 At least I hope you see!)
 Thanks to Fusion Sports for the t-shirts and to Paul for bringing them out here.

 We were also given visors to wear as well thanks to the clothing company TYR.